JoaoPinheiro/CTools/README.markdown

 # CTools

-CTools is a library of generic C data structures and algorithms written in ANSI C (C89).
+CTools is a library of generic C data structures and algorithms written according to the C99 standard.

 ## License